Demographics of Malaysia: Registered Births and Deaths by Ethnic Group in Malaysia (2009-now)

-Total fertility rate by state
+TFR by state

 Total fertility rate (TFR) by state according to year:

 Life expectancy at birth

 Average life expectancy at age 0 of the total population.

 Ethnolinguistic groups

 Malaysia's population comprises many ethnic groups.
 People of Austronesian origin make up the majority of the population, and are known as the Bumiputras.
 Large Chinese and Indian minorities also exist.
 Malays, as Bumiputra, see Malaysia as their land, and since race riots in 1969, Bumiputra have been especially privileged in Malaysia – top government positions are reserved for Malays, and the Malays received cheaper housing, priority in government jobs as well as business licenses.
 However, since the riot, racial stability has prevailed, if not full harmony, and mixed marriages are on the rise.
 In the 2010 census, 68.8 per cent of the population were considered bumiputera, 23.2 per cent Malaysian Chinese, and 7 per cent Malaysian Indian.
-In 2021 these were figures were 69.7 per cent bumiputera, 22.5 per cent Chinese, and 6.8 per cent Indian.
+In 2021 these figures were 69.7 per cent bumiputera, 22.5 per cent Chinese, and 6.8 per cent Indian.